15-year-old killed in Bessemer while playing with gun

 BESSEMER, Ala.
-(WIAT) — A 15-year-old woman was shot and killed by a friend while they were playing with his gun in Bessemer Monday night.
+(WIAT) — A 15-year-old girl was shot and killed by a friend while they were playing with his gun in Bessemer Monday night.

 According to the Bessemer Police Department, officers responded to a shooting on the 300 block of 30th Street South in Bessemer around 8:45 p.m.
 Monday.